Active Directory V2

 - Hover over the resource name and click the Edit button that appears.

-- In the Add Resource dialog, enter the authentication needed by the resource.
-When done, click TEST to test the configuration, and click SAVE to save the configuration.
+In the configuration dialog, enter information from the product you're integrating with.
+When done, click TEST to test the configuration, and click SAVE to save the configuration:

 389